peteroupc/html3dutil/doc/H3DU.Transform.md

 #### Example

-    // Set an object's orientation to 30 degrees about the X axis transform.setQuaternion(H3DU.Math.quatFromAxisAngle(20,1,0,0));
+    // Set an object's rotation to 30 degrees about the X axis transform.setQuaternion(H3DU.Math.quatFromAxisAngle(20,1,0,0));
-    // Set an object's orientation to identity (no rotation) transform.setQuaternion(H3DU.Math.quatIdentity());
+    // Set an object's rotation to identity (the object isn't transformed) transform.setQuaternion(H3DU.Math.quatIdentity());
-    // Set an object's orientation to 30 degree pitch multiplied
+    // Set an object's rotation to 30 degree pitch multiplied
     // by 40 degree roll
     transform.setQuaternion(H3DU.Math.quatFromTaitBryan(30,0,40));